jeamon/web-based-jobs-worker-service/README.md

 * capability to check worker liveness (ping/pong) and API/WEB routes availability and pull its settings
 * user-defined timezone to use when displaying job time-related information (submit / start / end datetime).
 * capability to enforce the maximum number of open files the worker can hold when running on unix-like OSes.
+* web & api routes to fetch the global health and dump stack traces (diagnostics data) of the worker service.

 Please feel free to have a look at the [Web Access](#web-access) and [Rest APIs](#rest-apis) for practical examples.